-So I said to him, Customer Experience (CX), User Experience (UX) and User Interface (UI) are used interchangeably.
-While on the basis of technical terminology it is easy to get confused, UX, UI and CX, in reality, are intrinsically linked and dependent on one another.
+So I said to him, Customer Experience (CX), User Experience (UX), and User Interface (UI) are used interchangeably.
+While on the basis of technical terminology it is easy to get confused.
+Truth be told, UX, UI and CX, in reality, are intrinsically linked and dependent on one another.

 USER EXPERIENCE (UX)